David Hume: Slavery

 Fieser notes that the "precise service that d'Ennery performed for Stewart and his representatives" is a matter of speculation, and any documentation "that explicitly states the intended purpose of Hume's loan to Stewart" is not extant.
 Fieser does, however, observe that "the timing of the loan and Hume's letter to d'Ennery are too close for us to reasonably think it was for a different project"; the loan to Stewart of "approximately £75,000" in 2022 currency, repaid with interest of "approximately £1,000", "was likely more of a loan to a friend rather than as a pure business venture", although, as Waldmann first acknowledged, "the purpose of the loan is not recorded".

-Bailey notes that "nothing in the letter [to Hertford] indicates that Hume ... had any pecuniary interest in the matter" and, he contends, there is "no compelling evidence" that Hume ever "personally profited ... from the institution of plantation slavery".
+Bailey notes that "nothing in the letter [to Hertford] indicates that Hume… had any pecuniary interest in the matter" and, he contends, there is "no compelling evidence" that Hume ever "personally profited… from the institution of plantation slavery".
 However, Waldmann has argued that "Hume sought to benefit" from slavery, a reference to Hertford's role as Hume's patron and his brother Henry Seymour Conway's role as Hume's employer; by 1769 the family had procured a substantial pension for Hume.

 Bailey describes Hume's March letter to Lord Hertford as the document that "comes closest to raising serious doubts about the sincerity of Hume's published disavowals of chattel slavery".
-He suggests that the letter "might perhaps be seen as an instance of Hume allowing social convention and his personal obligations ... to lure him into an inappropriate degree of collusion with this scheme".
+He suggests that the letter "might perhaps be seen as an instance of Hume allowing social convention and his personal obligations… to lure him into an inappropriate degree of collusion with this scheme".
 Danielle Charette describes the incident as one of "personal hypocrisy".

 As to the charge of racism, based on the footnote Hume appended to his essay "On National Characters" in 1753, and had amended as an endnote for a posthumous 1777 edition, Hutton and Ashton acknowledge that its content is "especially shocking—and deeply puzzling".
 Bailey describes it as "highly prejudicial speculation".
-Fieser suggests that Kendra Asher's discussion "is the only one to date suggesting that the footnote might not represent Hume's true views".
+Fieser suggests that independent scholar Kendra Asher's discussion "is the only one to date suggesting that the footnote might not represent Hume's true views".
 Fieser suggests that Asher's interpretation "must be taken seriously", but stresses the need to "address head on" the indications that Hume both 'encouraged' and 'assisted' friends in the investment in a slave plantation.